Paper Chan's Little Guide to Minecraft Server Optimization!

 Setting these to false will…

-completely remove any armor stand related lag machines.
+- Remove any armor stand related lag machines.

-break plugins that utilize armor stands.
+- Break plugins that utilize armor stands.

-break farms such as an automatic ice maker .
+- Break farms such as an automatic ice maker.

 lootables: